Sloe Hairstreak (Satyrium acaciae)

 next page back to list

-This is one of a family of very similar hairstreaks of the Satyrium family, including Ilex (S. ilicis), False Ilex (S. esculi), White-letter (S. w-album), Black (S. pruni) and the less-similar Blue-spot (S. pruni).
+This is one of a family of very similar hairstreaks of the Satyrium genus, including the Ilex (S. ilicis), the False Ilex (S. esculi), the White-letter (S. w-album), the Black (S. pruni) and the less-similar Blue-spot Hairstreak (S. spini).
 Acaciae has larger and rounder red spots on the unh with internal black triangles on the margin and black edging externally.
 The post-discal white line is also (usually) quite strong and almost straight (c.f. ilicis and w-album).
 Although it looks superficially similar to the other Satyrium species, with a clear view it can be identified with some confidence.
+It often flies in company with its Satyrium cousins, but can often be identified by its (usually) smaller size and rather rounder shape.

-Prior to 2004 I had only seen it in one locality in the Alpes-Maritimes.
-In 2004 I saw it in several different localities, all at an altitude of 1000m+, but never more than one individual in any locality.
-In 2006 I found it in large numbers in Var from late May to late June with a peak emergence around the second week in June when it was out in good numbers, flying in company with both ilicis, esculi, and spini.
+Prior to 2004 I had only seen it in one locality in the Alpes-Maritimes, but since I have seen it in a number of different localities, mostly at mid-altitude, but usually not more than a few in any locality.
+In 2006 I found it in large numbers in Var from late May to late June with a peak emergence around the second week in June when it was flying in company with ilicis, esculi, and spini.

-The low-lying yellow flowers of the Helichrysum family seemed to be a strongly favoured nectar source of all the Satyrium species, often with several hairstreaks on each flowerhead.
-I revisited the same site in subsequent years and the Satyrium hairstreaks could be counted in hundreds.
+The low-lying yellow flowers of the Helichrysum genus (see e.g. 10743) seem to be a strongly favoured nectar source of all the Satyrium species, often with several hairstreaks on each flowerhead.
+Sometimes the Satyrium hairstreaks can be counted in hundreds and maybe thousands.

 The sexes are similar, but it appears that the female has a more prominent post-discal line, stronger lunules and markings and slightly longer tails.
-The tip of the female abdomen is black (just about visible in 6799 below).
+The tip of the female abdomen, where visible, is black.
+Thus 16239 and 10743 are clearly males, while 40951 and 49928 illustrate the difference very clearly.

 ref sex